mbk-naboore/Python-Crash-Course-2nd-Edition-free-with-solutions/README.md

   1) you will find the book as a pdf file you can download it and start your journey with it.
   2) you will find my asnwers to the questions in the book.
+  3) each chapter has a file (chapter_x code used.txt) this file has the GitHub of the book author which has all the code that was used during the chapter...

   * my answers to the questions will be fully uploaded shortly.